-Registration for spring classes opens in mid-November and registration dates and times vary by student.
-However, before registering for spring, you will meet with your advisor to plan your spring course schedule.
+Registration for spring classes opens during the week of Nov.
+9 - 13.
+Before registering for spring, you will meet with your ACES advisor (ideally during October) to plan your spring course schedule.
 The appointment may feel like a whirlwind, so it's important to come prepared.
 Before your appointment, put together some ideas for your spring schedule by perusing the University Studies Program (USP) requirements as well as your major requirements.
 Coming to your advising appointment with a preliminary schedule (or several ideas) saves time for discussing other issues and ensuring your schedule is as good as it can be.